3 minute read

 The FDA's Social Guidance specifies that firms are responsible for the content generated by their employees or agents (physicians, key opinion leaders, marketing agencies, etc.) acting on its behalf.
 Such content can include messaging, text and other material transmitted via WhatsApp.

-How Social SafeGuard Can Help Protect WhatsApp and Other emerging digital channels
+How SafeGuard Cyber Can Help Protect WhatsApp and Other emerging digital channels

 Disappearing messages are, however, not the only risk—nor is WhatsApp the only mobile phone social app that is targeted.
 Because we have access to the content pre-post, we can monitor other aspects of WhatsApp, including the content itself for regulatory risk, malicious links, images and attachments that pose risks for the organization and for the individual user.

 While it is important to know about the dangers hackers have brought to WhatsApp users, the issue is larger than a single app.
 Enterprises often have several that are adopted as mobile devices are becoming the target for bad actors.
 Each mobile device is an “end point” that exists outside your firewall.
 Yet, you can't afford to protect all these individually and you need an architecture that ensure all are easily monitored.
 To the extent your employees' phones can be hacked, whether through WhatsApp or some other channel, your organization is at risk.
-Contact us today to request a free digital audit or read about our capabilities for protecting WhatsApp here link.
+Contact us today to request a free demo.